TomaszJarych/ISS-Spy-App/README.md

 I've attached also INSOMNIA file with endpoints testing environment.
 **Testing endpoints which depends on external IP address location server will throw exception if user's IP address is specified as *localhost*.
 Fot this reason test this endpoints with hardcoded IP value or use endpoints based on given coordinates.
-Underneath logic is the same, and output will be equivalent.**
+Underneath logic is the same and output will be equivalent.**